Leon M. Tolbert received his Bachelor's of Electrical Engineering

 IEEE Power and Energy Society, and

 IEEE Industrial Electronics Society.
-He is the Review Chair for the Industry Power Converter Committee of the IEEE Transactions on Industry Applications from 2014-2015.
+He was the Review Chair for the Industry Power Converter Committee of the IEEE Transactions on Industry Applications from 2014-2017.

 He was an Associate Editor of the IEEE Transactions on Power Electronics from 2007 - 2012, and was elected to be an At-Large Member of the